rauf322/blink-copilot/README.md

    - Or use `:LspInstall copilot` to install it directly

 2. Sign in to Copilot:
-   - Run `:Copilot auth` or follow the authentication flow when first using Copilot
+   - Run `:LspCopilotSignIn` to sign in

 **Configuration:**